captainwycliffe/Dot-menu-animation/README.md

 # Dot-menu-animation
-small project for my ongoing app
+small project for my ongoing app.Though i will widely apply everywhere in any app i will create usimg javascript